Vasabha: Services

-Having been told by a soothsayer that he would live only for twelve more years, Vasabha became a devout Buddhist and performed many meritorious acts in an effort to prolong his life.
+Upon learning from a soothsayer that he had only twelve years left to live, Vasabha became a devout Buddhist and performed many meritorious acts in an effort to extend his life.
 He constructed several Buddhist temples, and renovated others.
 Among his constructions are the vatadage at Thuparama and some additions to the Mahavihara.

 Inscriptions

-Inscriptions belonging to the reign of King Vasabha such as the Vallipuram Gold Plate in the Jaffna peninsula in the north which mentions about a minister named Isigiraye was appointed to" Nakadiva", which was then Jaffna.
-Situlpawwa and Tissamaharama in the south, Batticaloa District of the east and Kurunegala District of the west all prove that King Vasaba's power had spread through the island.
+Inscriptions from the reign of King Vasabha, such as the Vallipuram Gold Plate in the Jaffna Peninsula, mention the appointment of a minister named Isigiraya to ‘Nakadiva,’ which corresponds to present-day Jaffna.
+Additional inscriptions found at Situlpawwa and Tissamaharama in the south, Batticaloa in the east, and Kurunegala in the west demonstrate that King Vasabha's authority extended across the entire island.